Seniors and Sundowning: What It Is and How to Cope with It

 - Be mindful of your own mental and physical exhaustion.
 If you are feeling stressed by late afternoon, the person may sense it and become agitated or confused.
 Get plenty of rest at night for more energy during the day.

 Comfort Keepers® can help.
 Sundowning syndrome can be exhausting for seniors who suffer from Alzheimer’s and other forms of dementia, as well as their families.
-Comfort Keepers not only understands this challenge, we also offer respite care for family members so you can remain patient and supportive for your loved one.
+Comfort Keepers not only understands this challenge, but we also offer respite care for family members so you can remain patient and supportive for your loved one.
 Call us today.

 Mayo Clinic.
 “Sundowning: Late-day Confusion”.
 Web.
 2013.